asi-uniovi/malloovia/docs/background.rst

 Background
 ==========

-Conceptually, Malloovia is an extension of `Lloovia <https://github.com/asi-uniovi/lloovia>`_, to allow for multiple applications, each one with a different workload and performance, and it is described in a paper to be published in September 2017.
+Conceptually, Malloovia is an extension of `Lloovia <https://github.com/asi-uniovi/lloovia>`_, to allow for multiple applications, each one with a different workload and performance.
+It is described in paper "`Cost Minimization of Virtual Machine Allocation in Public Clouds Considering Multiple Applications <http://www.atc.uniovi.es/personal/joaquin-entrialgo/pdfs/Entrialgo2017-gecon.pdf>`_" presented at `GECON 2017 <http://2017.gecon-conference.org/>`_.

 However, the implementation of Malloovia is not a simple extension of the one of Lloovia.
 Instead, the code was completely rewritten to obtain a more clean, robust and maintainable implementation.
 Malloovia is now a standard python package which can be installed with ``pip`` and has very few dependencies (which are automatically installed through ``pip install malloovia``):